jpodgorny/stokes_tables/README.md

-Tables for unpolarised illumination, fully vertically polarised illumination and for fully polarised illumination with a polarisation angle of 45° counterclockwise from the vertical direction, from a cold slab.
+Tables for unpolarised illumination, fully vertically polarised illumination and for fully polarised illumination with a polarisation angle of 45° counterclockwise from the vertical direction, from a cold slab and a power-law source.

 * **par1 ...
 Gamma** [ 1.4 <= Gamma <= 3.0 ]
   - photon index of the incident power-law X-ray flux